Sushma1402/Prediction-using-Decision-Tree/README.md

 # Task No : 06
 # Prediction-using-Decision-Tree
 # Level : Intermediate
-# Problem Statement : Create the Decision Tree Classifier and Visualise it graphically.
+# Problem Statement : Create the Decision Tree Classifier and Visualize it graphically.